-If you have more room in your Prague itinerary, here are a few more things you can do to explore the city.
+If you have more than 3 days in Prague, here are a few more things you can do to explore the city.

-The ticket to the Castle Hill lasts for two consecutively days, so you can explore it for a second day.
-It’s also worth exploring one of the other neighborhoods, like Prague 2 or Prague 3, if you have extra time in the city.
+The ticket to the Castle Hill lasts for two consecutive days, so you can explore it for a second day.
+It’s also worth exploring one of the other neighborhoods, like Prague 2, south of center, or Prague 3, east of center, if you have extra time in the city.

-Though primarily a city of big architectural sights, there are museums in town to go through as well.
+Though primarily a city known for big architectural sights, there are museums in town to go through as well.
 Check the websites if you are interested.
 Most of the museums are closed one day a week, usually Monday.
 A few are closed in the winter.

 - The City of Prague Museum near the Florenc Metro station has exhibits about the history of the city, with maps and models in some exhibits.